rubyatscale/packwerk-extensions/README.md

 ```

 ## Layer Checker
-The layer checker can be used to enforce constraints on what can depend on what.
+The layer checker can be used to define layers and then enforce constraints on the dependencies that packages can have.
+Dependencies are only allowed to packages in or below the same layer.

 To enforce layers for your package, first define the `layers` in `packwerk.yml`, for example:

 ```
 layers:
+  - feature
-  - package
+  - core
   - utility
 ```